Congleton: Culture

 The National Trust Tudor house Little Moreton Hall is 4 mi south-west of the town.

 Congleton Park is located along the banks of the River Dane, just north-east of the town centre.
 Town Wood, on the northern edge of the park, is a Grade A Site of Biological Interest and contains many nationally important plants.
 Congleton Paddling Pool was built in the 1930s and is open in the summer months.
 Astbury Mere Country Park lies just to the south-west of the town centre, on the site of a former sand quarry.
 The lake is used for fishing and sailing and, despite its name, is actually in the West Heath area of Congleton, with the boundary between Congleton and Newbold Astbury parishes lying further to the south.

 The independently run 300 seat Daneside Theatre is on Park Road.
 The 400-seat Clonter Opera Theatre is based in the village of Swettenham Heath, 5 mi north of Congleton.
 Founded in 1971, Congleton Choral Society is a mixed voice choir which regularly performs choral works at Congleton Town Hall and other venues around the town.

 Congleton Museum is on Market Square, in the centre of town.
 It was established in 2002 and is dedicated to Congleton's industrial history.
 It also contains an ancient log boat and gold and silver coin hoards.
 Congleton Tourist Information Centre is on the town's High Street.

-The town also annually hosts a food and drink festival, which promotes locally sourced produce/cuisine, with a jazz and blues festival which showcases acts from across the UK.
+The town annually hosts a food and drink festival, which promotes locally sourced produce/cuisine, with a jazz and blues festival which showcases acts from across the UK.
 In 2019, Congleton held its first annual pride event.

+Congleton hosts two annual musical festivals, Congleton Jazz and Blues and Congleton Unplugged.

+Congleton hosts an annual environment event knows as a Green Fair.

-The town hosts a one-day carnival every two years.
-In the past the carnival was regarded as one of the best local carnivals in England, and used to last for up to three days and feature floats and live music among another attractions.
+The town once hosted the Congleton Carnival a one-day carnival which was hosted once every two years.
+In the past, the carnival was regarded as one of the best local carnivals in England and used to last for up to three days and feature floats and live music among another attractions.

+A yearly garden party was once hosted at Mossley House, which was demolished in the early 2010s.

 For six months in summer 2011 Congleton hosted an event called "Bearmania", in which over sixty 5-foot fibreglass sculptures where placed around the town.
 Over 26,000 people came to see the bears during "Bearmania".